aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-drawing-conversion/convert-cad-layer-to-raster-image/_index.md

 ### Step 2: Configure Rasterization Options

-Create an instance of CadRasterizationOptions to define the settings for rasterization.
+Create a `CadRasterizationOptions` instance to define the output image size and quality.

 ```java
 CadRasterizationOptions rasterizationOptions = new CadRasterizationOptions();